licheez/pvWayNuGetsSolution/MsSqlLoggerServiceSolution/MsSqlLoggerService/MsSqlLoggerServiceReadMe.md

 #### CompanyId

 * You can provide your own column name for this column
-* The companyId column persists the identification of the company of the connected user if any
+* The CompanyId column persists the identification of the company of the connected user if any
 * This column should be nullable
 * This column should be of type varchar
 * The logger will truncate any info exceding the max column length